 Sometimes, the best nights out are actually spent indoors, and the coolest hangout is closer than you might think.
 Luckily, New Orleans is filled with a number of hotels that double as hot spots for craft cocktails, live music and dancing all night long.
 Check out some of our favorite hotel bars to book an accommodation that offers the best of both worlds.

 A vibrant and spirited craft cocktail lounge, Bar Marilou is one of the many stunning and unique features offered at the boutique hotel Maison de la Luz.
 Grab a group of friends for small plates and specialty drinks, or cozy up near the lounge's library with a glass of wine and your favorite book.
 The innovative cocktail list pleases everyone's palette.
 The space even includes a 12-person speakeasy available to hotel guests–perfect for private gatherings.

 Ritz-Carlton Hotels are located all around the globe, but none have anything quite like the Davenport Lounge.
 Unique to New Orleans, the Davenport Lounge is a swinging jazz club and cocktail bar named after the lounge’s headliner, Jeremy Davenport.
 Enjoy modern spins on New Orleans’ classic cocktails like the Lavender Fizz and Triple Crown Sazerac, while enjoying the smooth stylings of jazz.
 You'll feel tucked away from the hustle and bustle of the city.

-Four-times Cool Cousin-approved, the Ace Lobby Bar is a hip-hotel hangout open to guests of the Ace and visitors alike.
+The Ace Lobby Bar is a hip-hotel hangout open to guests of the Ace and visitors alike.
 Their eye-catching cocktails and savory bar snacks are the perfect way to start or end any night on in New Orleans.
-Swing by during any major event in the city, their lobby is sure to be bustling.
+When the weather is nice, you can also always check out Alto, their rooftop pool bar, which offers sweeping views of the city.

 The Windsor Court’s Polo Club Lounge was made for a sophisticated crowd.
 Soft furnishings, dark woods and live music set a tone comparable to private English pubs.
 The bar, headed by veteran bartender Roger Blais, offers a selection of over 600 wines, classic cocktails, and fine bar bites such as caviar, short rib on a French Baguette, charcuterie and cheese plates and more.